Do you have a passion for gardening?

 “Having the right skills and knowledge to establish a gardening program is the most effective way to provide activities and confidently support others in the garden”

-Join Therapeutic Horticulture specialist, Cath Manuel, and learn how to provide fun gardening activities to your NDIS participants.
-Also joined by experts in the field of mental health and NDIS.
+Join Therapeutic Horticulture specialist, Cath Manuel, for this unique masterclass training and learn how to provide meaningful garden-based activities to support people from all walks of life in the garden.

 - The benefits to health and wellbeing